 Such operational support is available now, as with Emagia’s O2C platform.
 IDC reports that accounts receivable is a top priority for transformation.
 But transformation requires a shift of mindset.
 AR/O2C and other operations process owners must shift from a functional and administrative mindset to a strategic one.
 Intelligent automation can take care of functional and administrative tasks.
 The workforce can now become proactive rather than reactive.
 Transformation also requires a shift in skillset, but mindset is the first step.

 AR/O2C leaders and staff must shift from the functional day-to-day operations and crises to focus on the strategic, to look beyond “today” to AI-driven insights on cash forecasting and capital management.
-AI-based automation takes over manual processes.
+AI-based accounts receivable automation takes over manual processes.
 Meanwhile, accounts receivable personnel can connect with related financial functions from sales to procure-to-pay and actively find ways to increase customer experience.

 Executives, IT and Process Leaders must shift their thinking, particularly in terms of control of information.
 To realize the promise of advanced technology, they will have to accept the democratizing data and be willing to allow multiple people to manage processes.
 Technology is finally a powerful enabler.
 A new mindset is the key to unleashing it.